calebthebrewer/sa.muel.be-hugo/content/post/run-docker-on-hyper-v-with-docker-machine.md

 +++
 date = "2015-10-11T23:43:40+02:00"
-draft = true
 title = "Run Docker on Hyper-V with Docker machine" tags = ["Docker", "virtualization", "Windows", "Hyper-V"]
 +++

 Docker is awesome, right?
-And thanks to [boot2docker]http://boot2docker.io/(http://boot2docker.io/) Windows users were no longer left out of the fun.
+And thanks to [boot2docker](http://boot2docker.io/(http://boot2docker.io/) Windows users were no longer left out of the fun.

 Still, setting everything up could be a PITA and you had to install Oracle VirtualBox to use it as Docker containers were actually run inside of a VM (which was the purpose of boot2docker).
 If you use Hyper-V regularly, you'll notice that you can't have it both ways.
 Scott Hanselman [figured out a way](http://www.hanselman.com/blog/SwitchEasilyBetweenVirtualBoxAndHyperVWithABCDEditBootEntryInWindows81.aspx) to make switching between the two a little bit less painful, but you still had to reboot your machine if you wanted to use VirtualBox.